halogenandtoast/dagon/doc/type-error.md

     baz: Qux() # also allowed.
 The variable type of baz does not change after
                # the assignment of a Bar.

-`void` does not affect the type of a variable.

-    trait: void # trait is untyped
-    trait: 5 # trait is of type Integer

-    category: "animals"
-    category: void # Allowed, but type of category remains string
-    category: 5 # TypeError

 Boolean values are a special case with regard to variable types.
 Either true or false can be stored in a variable intially assigned a boolean value, even though true is typed `Dagon::Core::True` and false is of type `Dagon::Core::False`